adamsoliev/bearblog/database_storage/blogpost.md

 - (b) Same as (a), but the application tells the kernel to poll the hardware instead of relying on interrupts when communicating with the SSD driver.
 - $(c$) io_uring can eliminate both syscalls by creating a dedicated kernel thread per io_uring context.
 That thread polls the SQ, and the application polls the CQ.
 The tradeoff is the extra kernel thread.

-As with `libaio`, `io_uring` is almost always used with `O_DIRECT`.
+`io_uring` supports buffered (involves OS page cache), unbuffered (`O_DIRECT`) and passthrough I/O (bypassing the generic storage stack).

-SPDK bypasses the kernel entirely by mapping the NVMe driver’s queues into user space.
-The application issues commands directly to the device driver, avoiding interrupts and system calls altogether.
+`SPDK` bypasses the kernel entirely by mapping NVMe queues into user space, allowing applications to issue commands directly to the device.
+While this approach maximizes performance, it complicates integration with storage engines that rely on other kernel services.
+Furthermore, `SPDK` requires exclusive control of the physical device, rendering it unfeasible for most production environments.

 ## <a id="conclusion" href="#conclusion">Conclusion</a>